cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/string-functions.md

 This function converts an **int** between 0 to 255 to a character value.
 Outside of this range, the CHAR function will return a NULL value.‌

 {% hint style="warning" %}
-This function is not currently supported in PostgreSQL deployments of the Cinchy platform.
+This function isn't currently supported in PostgreSQL deployments of the Cinchy platform.

 New function translations are actively being worked on by the development team; please check back at a later time.